Local tropicalizations of splice type surface singularities

-\begin{definition} A subtree $T$ of the splice diagram $\Gamma$ is \emph{star-full} if $\starT{\Gamma}{v} \subset T$ for every node $v$ of $T$.
-A node of $T$ is called an \emph{end-node} if it is adjacent to exactly one node of $T$. \end{definition}
+\begin{definition} A subtree $T$ of the splice diagram $\Gamma$ is \emph{star-full} if $\starT{\Gamma}{v} \subseteq T$ for every node $v$ of $T$.
+A node of $T$ is called an \emph{end-node} if it is adjacent to exactly one other node of $T$. \end{definition}

-Every tree that is not a star tree contains at least two end-nodes.
-The following statement describes a method to produce new star-full subtrees from old ones by \emph{pruning from an end-node}.
+Every tree with two or more nodes contains at least two end-nodes.
+The following statement, illustrated in ~\autoref{fig:CherryPruning}, describes a method to produce new star-full subtrees from old ones by \emph{pruning from an end-node}.
 Its proof is straightforward, so we omit it.
-For an illustration, we refer to~\autoref{fig:CherryPruning}.